 Safety belt violations are not deportable crimes.
 However, immigration law is in a precarious state.
 Non-citizen defendants are always encouraged to seek experienced legal counsel.
 Learn more about the criminal defense of immigrants in Nevada.

 Defendants who were falsely accused should always consider fighting the case.
-But this is such a minor offense it may be worth it just to pay the fine.
+But this is such a minor violation it may be worth it just to pay the civil penalty.
 Consult with an attorney.

 14. Can I go to trial?